Jobseeker's Allowance: New Deal

 Starting in 2001, the New Deal introduced a second stage to the claim period.
-Initially, there is the jobseekers agreement and allowance.
-If a claimant who is below the female state pension is unemployed for over twelve months, they are placed on the New Deal scheme.
-They may also enter the New Deal process early if they fall in special categories.
+Initially, there was the jobseeker's agreement and allowance.
+If a claimant who was below the female state pension was unemployed for over twelve months, they were placed on the New Deal scheme.
+They may also have entered the New Deal process early if they fell in special categories.
 From 2009, a Flexible New Deal scheme started using the private sector to provide tailored employment and skills support, with return-to-work performance incentives for the providers.

 In Northern Ireland the New Deal was replaced in 2008 by a similar scheme known as Steps to Work.
-This scheme is administered by the Department for Employment and Learning which operates Jobs & Benefits Offices jointly with the Social Security Agency.
+This scheme was administered by the Department for Employment and Learning which operates Jobs & Benefits Offices jointly with the Social Security Agency.

-During October 2009 the New Deal programmes were replaced by the Flexible New Deal programmes, these available to claimants still unemployed after a period of twelve months.
+During October 2009 the New Deal programmes were replaced by the Flexible New Deal programmes, which were available to claimants still unemployed after a period of twelve months.